Castawords solutions (back to main article and Puzzles)

 BREAK CHORD LOGIC LYRIC MAJOR MOTIF POLKA ROUND SIXTH SUITE TWICE VOICE WALTZ

-[I confess that the puzzle contained a mistake when it was published in 2000 on the Games Cafe: it had the erroneous five-letter word which, written (by me) by mistake instead of that.]
+[I confess that the puzzle contained a mistake when it was published in 2000 on the Games Cafe: it had the erroneous five-letter word which, written (by me) by mistake instead of that.
+This is one of the easiest puzzles on the page.
+It can also be easily solved by the parallel method.]

-instead of starting with one letter on each block and adding letters one by one, we build one entire block at a time.
-Start with the block containing O (it's usually best to begin with one of the letters which appears most often in the word list).
+starting with the block containing O (it's usually best to begin with one of the letters which appears most often in the word list).
 What other letters are on this block?
 One of the letters must be from TWICE, but not from VOICE or MOTIF, so it is W. One must be from BREAK, but not from MAJOR, POLKA, or VOICE, so it is B. One is from SUITE, but not from MOTIF, ROUND, or VOICE, so it is S. One is from LYRIC, but not from CHORD, MOTIF, or POLKA, so the fifth letter is Y. Already we have an entire block: BOSWY.
 Next, the block containing I cannot contain any of the letters BOSWY, nor any of the letters from other words containing I. One of the letters must be from CHORD, but not from LYRIC or SIXTH, so it is D. From MAJOR we can use either A or J, but if we use A, we will find that there are too few letters left, since every word contains A, D, or I. So we eliminate A and use J from MAJOR, and subsequently Z from WALTZ and K from BREAK.
 That completes a second block: DIJKZ.
 One advantage of this method is that it usually gets easier with each completed block.
 The block containing R must also contain T from WALTZ, P from POLKA, V from VOICE, and G from LOGIC.
 The last two blocks can be done at the same time, by starting with any word (e.g. BREAK) and putting the two remaining letters on different blocks: BOSWY/DIJKZ/GPRTV/E????/A????.
 Then pick a word with either E or A (e.g. MAJOR), and add the fifth letter to the other block: BOSWY/DIJKZ/GPRTV/EM???/A????.
 Using MOTIF, TWICE, and CHORD in succession gives us BOSWY/DIJKZ/GPRTV/EHM??/ACF??.
 The remaining letters come from POLKA, SIXTH, SUITE, and finally ROUND.
 The full solution is:

 STw STw SEw SEw TE STN ST SE